 Quizzes will be used as a learning assessment tool during weeks in which there is no Skills Practice Assignment.
-Questions will be based upon the textbook readings and the recorded video lectures.
+Questions will be based upon the textbook readings and the lectures.
 Quizzes will be administered using the D2L quiz feature.
 You will be allowed to make multiple attempts at each quiz.
 Grades will be based upon the most successful attempt.
 Each quiz will close at the week-ending deadline.
 No attempts will be allowed after the week-ending deadline.
-Quiz answers will be reviewed during the next Online Office Hours session.